fdelgiud/my-projects/Smart Cities/README.md

 * **Clusters** of incidents often appear in areas with **sparse infrastructure** or fewer public engagement spaces.
 * Results **do not claim causality** but suggest that **urban design and social infrastructure** may influence safety outcomes.

----

 ## Dependencies

 * Python ≥ 3.8
-Sure!
-Here's a revised **Dependencies** section with a cleaner and more structured format that separates packages by functionality (Data, Geospatial, Machine Learning, Visualization, and Statistical Analysis).
-This makes it easier for others to understand what each library is used for and why it's needed.

----

-## Dependencies

 To run this project, make sure you have Python 3.8+ and install the required packages: